Linear Convergence of Comparison-based Step-size Adaptive Randomized Search via Stability of Markov Chains: Discussion

 \section{Discussion}

-This paper provides a general methodology to prove global linear convergence of some \cprs \new{algorithms} on scaling-invariant functions, a class of functions that includes in particular \emph{non quasi-convex} and \emph{non continuous} functions.
+This paper provides a general methodology to prove global linear convergence of some \cprs algorithms on scaling-invariant functions, a class of functions that includes in particular many \emph{non quasi-convex} and \emph{non continuous} functions.
 The methodology exploits the invariance properties of the algorithms and turns the question of global linear convergence into the study of the stability of an underlying homogeneous normalized Markov chain.
-It generalizes \new{previous works \cite{Bienvenue:2003,TCSAnne04}}\niko{moved from the end of the sentence} to a broader class of functions and a broader class of algorithms.
+It generalizes previous works \cite{Bienvenue:2003,TCSAnne04} to a broader class of functions and a broader class of algorithms.

 Different notions of stability for a Markov chain exist.
-They imply different (non equivalent) formulations of linear convergence that give many insights on the dynamic of the algorithm: \new{Positivity and Harris recurrence essentially imply}\del{Under the assumption of positivity and Harris recurrence essentially,} the existence of a convergence rate $\CR$ such that for any initial state almost surely
+They imply different (non equivalent) formulations of linear convergence that give many insights on the dynamic of the algorithm: positivity and Harris recurrence essentially imply the existence of a convergence rate $\CR$ such that for any initial state almost surely